Gabriele250901/React-Ex/README.md

 Exercise48
 Add a Route to the users path that shows the GihubUserList component.
 Modify it so that instead of showing the GithubUser component for each username entered, it shows a link to a nested route that shows the ShowGithubUser component.
 In doing so, remove the /users/:username route from the App component, and add a new nested route within the /users route.

+Exercise49
+Add an index route to the GithubUserList route that shows the "Add a user and select it" message.